canonical-web-and-design/docs-demo/pages/snappy/security.md

 then the security label for the `bar` command is `snap.foo.bar`.
 This security label is used throughout the system including in the enforcement of security policy by the app launcher.
-All snap commands declared via `apps` in `meta.md` are launched by the launcher and snaps run in the global (ie, default) namespace (except where noted otherwise) to facilitate communications and sharing between snaps and because this is more familiar for developers and
+All snap commands declared via `apps` in `meta` are launched by the launcher and snaps run in the global (ie, default) namespace (except where noted otherwise) to facilitate communications and sharing between snaps and because this is more familiar for developers and